Field Notes

 VREC is committed to our goal of advocacy that includes sharing a positive narrative of our rural schools, in the spirit of our mission to inspire school communities to learn, share and thrive.

-ECHO NEWSLETTER:
+THE ECHO NEWSLETTER:

 A Vermont Educator in Finland: Shared Struggles and Shared Hope